jctemp/paper-gnn-shadewatcher/sections/05_discussion.typ

 - Combining DFS and BFS.
 - Consider temporal information.

-To further stress this thought, we have picked two papers #cite("strgnn-2021","tbdfs-2022") discussing temporal and structural information.
+Many models #cite("shadewatcher-2022", "threatrace-2022", "unicorn-2020", "strgnn-2021", "prov-gem-2021") leverage structural, behavioural and temporal information.
-The goal is to extract structural and behavioural information while considering temporal information #cite("shadewatcher-2022", "threatrace-2022", "unicorn-2020", "strgnn-2021", "prov-gem-2021").
+That is why we have picked two papers illustrating the current thought #cite("strgnn-2021","tbdfs-2022").

 The first paper @strgnn-2021 presents the so-called `StrGNN` model.
 It is a temporal graph neural network that aims to detect anomalies based on the graph structure.